-Please refer to the following link for examples of the need-based calculations for the Honors Scholarship and either the Provisional Opportunity, Opportunity, or Performance Scholarships.
+Please refer to the following_link for examples of the need-based calculations for the Honors Scholarship and either the Provisional Opportunity, Opportunity, or Performance Scholarships.
 The cost of attendance (COA) calculation is before adjustments.

-The eligible institution shall determine unmet financial need annually for each student no later than the end of the sixth week of the semester in which the student first enrolls for the academic year.
-Half of the award is provided to the student at each semester.
+The eligible institution shall determine unmet financial need annually (minimum of once a year) for each student no later than the end of the sixth week of the semester in which the student first enrolls for the academic year.
+Half of the award is provided to the student each semester.
+The summer term is ineligible for summer need-based awards.